Kaitlyn Chen: Golden State Valkyries (2025–present)

 On April 15, 2025, the Golden State Valkyries selected Chen during the third round of the WNBA draft.
 She became the first person of Taiwanese descent to be drafted by a WNBA team.
 On May 6, she became the first person of Taiwanese descent to play in a preseason WNBA game.
 Chen was waived by the Valkyries on May 14.

-After being waived by the Valkyries, Chen signed a professional contract with the 3x3 Basketball Association (3XBA).
-On June 15, Chen re-signed with the Valkyries.
+On June 15, after she signed a professional contract with the 3x3 Basketball Association (3XBA) but before she began play, Chen re-signed with the Valkyries.
 Chen made her WNBA regular season debut on June 22, 2025, in an 87–63 win against the Connecticut Sun where she recorded five points in 21 minutes.
+She averaged 10 minutes and 2 points per game over 24 games in her inaugural season.